Incentive-Aware Models of Financial Networks: The Proposed Model

 \begin{definition}[Global Asymptotic Stability] The pairwise negotiation process is globally asymptotically stable for a given network setting and dampening factor $\eta$ if, for any initial price matrix $P(0)$, there exists a matrix $P^\star$ such that the sequence of price matrices $P(t)$ converges to $P^\star$ in Frobenius norm: $\lim\limits_{t\to\infty} \|P(t) - P^\star\|_F = 0$. \end{definition}

 When pairwise negotiations are globally asymptotically stable, the limiting matrix $P^\star$ must be skew-symmetric since each $P(t)$ is skew-symmetric.
 Also, since prices are updated whenever two agents disagree on the size of the contract between them, all agents agree on their contract sizes at $P^\star$.
 Hence, $P^\star$ must be a stable point for the given network setting.

-Most network settings have a unique stable point (Theorem~\ref{thm:stable-common}).
-Hence, we typically expect a single $P^\star$ for all starting points $P(0)$.
-Now, we show that for a range of $\eta$, pairwise negotiations are globally asymptotically stable.
+Now, we show that for a range of $\eta$, pairwise negotiations are globally asymptotically stable (Appendix~\ref{appendix:example-asymp} presents an example).

 \begin{theorem}[Convergence Conditions and Rate] Let $Q_i$ be defined as in Theorem \ref{thm:stable}.
 Define the following $n^2\times n^2$ matrices: